-For existing drivers where we receive more than three complaints in a rolling 24 month period from customers on their lack of customer care, overcharging or poor driving, they are required to undertake additional council approved training at their own expense at the next available course.
-Dependent on nature previous complaints may still be considered
+For existing drivers where we receive more than three complaints from customers on their lack of customer care, overcharging or poor driving, they are required to undertake additional council approved training at their own expense at the next available course.

-For existing operators where we receive more than three complaints in a rolling 24 month period from customers on their lack of customer care or disability/equality issues, they are required to undertake additional council approved training at their own expense at the next available course.
-Dependent on nature previous complaints may still be considered
+For existing operators where we receive more than three complaints from customers on their lack of customer care or disability/equality issues, they are required to undertake additional council approved training at their own expense at the next available course.